slidevjs/slidev/guide/exporting.md

 ## Single-Page Application (SPA)

-You can build the slides into a self hostable SPA by:
+You can also build the slides into a self-hostable SPA:

 ```bash
 $ slidev build
 ```

-The dist will be available under `dist/` and then you can host them on [GitHub Pages](https://pages.github.com/), [Netlify](https://netlify.app/), [Vercel](https://vercel.com/), or whatever you want.
-And share your slides with the world with a single link.
+The generated application will be available under `dist/` and then you can host it on [GitHub Pages](https://pages.github.com/), [Netlify](https://netlify.app/), [Vercel](https://vercel.com/), or whatever you want.
+Now you can share your slides with the rest of the world with a single link.

 ### Provide Downloadable PDF